Any-Dimensional Polynomial Optimization via de Finetti Theorems: Illustrations of Our Framework

 where $n^k$ is the number of all maps $[k]\to [n]$.
 This is once again a polynomial over $\mbb S^n$.
 The homomorphism density only depends on the isomorphism class $[H]$ of $H$ with all isolated vertices removed, and we denote the number of non-isolated vertices in $H$ by $|V(H)|$ and the number of edges by $|H|=\sum_{i\leq j}H_{i,j}$.
 Certifying inequalities in homomorphism densities over unweighted graphs amounts to considering the sequence of problems

 for some unweighted graphs $H_j$, and certifying that $u_\infty\geq0$.
+We remark that problems of the form~\eqref{eq:graph_densities_prob} encompass not only minimization of linear combinations but also of \emph{polynomials} in homomorphism densities, since $t(H_1;X)\cdot t(H_2;X)=t(H_1\sqcup H_2;X)$ where $H_1\sqcup H_2 = \mathrm{blkdiag}(H_1,H_2)$ denotes the disjoint union of the two multigraphs.
 We proceed to show that these problems are freely-described over $\mathrm{Sym}^2\mscr D$.
 Conversely, we show that any such freely-described problem can be written as~\eqref{eq:graph_densities_prob} for more general constraint sets $\Omega_n$ and for some $H_j\in\mbb S^k(\NN)$.

-\paragraph{Basis for $\mscr L=\mathrm{Sym}^2\mscr Z$.} Define the injective homomorphism number $\mathrm{inj}(H,X)$ similarly to~\eqref{eq:hom_nums} except that we only sum over injective maps $[k]\hookrightarrow [n]$, and define $t_{\mathrm{inj}}(H,X) = \frac{\mathrm{inj}(H,X)}{(n)_{k}}$ to be the fraction of injective maps $[k]\hookrightarrow [n]$ that are homomorphisms, where $(n)_k=\frac{n!}{(n-k)!}$ is the total number of these injective maps.
+\paragraph{Basis for $\mscr L=\mathrm{Sym}^2\mscr Z$.} Define the injective homomorphism number $\mathrm{inj}(H;X)$ similarly to~\eqref{eq:hom_nums} except that we only sum over injective maps $[k]\hookrightarrow [n]$, and define $t_{\mathrm{inj}}(H;X) = \frac{\mathrm{inj}(H;X)}{(n)_{k}}$ to be the fraction of injective maps $[k]\hookrightarrow [n]$ that are homomorphisms, where $(n)_k=\frac{n!}{(n-k)!}$ is the total number of these injective maps.
 For $k\geq|V(H)|$, consider the monomial $X^H = \prod_{1\leq i\leq j\leq k}X_{i,j}^{H_{i,j}}\in\RR[\mbb S^k]_{|H|}$ for $X \in \mbb S^k$.
 Recalling the action $\rho$ of maps between finite sets from Section~\ref{sec:deFinetti_intro}, we have the following polynomial by symmetrizing $X^H$